BlockRun

 Claude Code MCP

-From Claude Code, call Qwen3 Coder for free as a second-opinion model
+From Claude Code, call Qwen3 for free as a second-opinion model

 Learn more →